 Cadet participants and faculty participants at USMA frequently identified ostracism as the most common form of retaliation.
 Friends of the accused were seen as the most likely to ostracize the reporter in retaliation, but this could expand to a larger student population depending on the reputation and popularity of the accused or if the reporter has a bad reputation on campus.
 Other cadet participants reported that ostracism was not just the norm for reporters of sexual assault and sexual harassment, but for any cadet who reported his or her classmates for rules violations.
 This further reinforced the mentality that cadets should police each other and handle cadet issues autonomously, rather than involving the administration and moving up the chain of command.
 Some participants did not agree with these opinions, instead expressing that cadets were afraid of the potential of ostracism and retaliation.
-These participants opined that ostracism and retaliation for reporting happens very rarely, if at all, but the thought of experiencing retaliation kept cadets from reporting.
+These participants opined that ostracism and retaliation kept cadets from reporting.